Exabyte-io/documentation/docs/entities-general/actions/clone.md

 # Clone / copy entities

-The cloning (or copying) of one or more entity items, present in an account-owned collection, into a new distinct entry can be achieved as follows:
+The cloning (or copying) of one or more entity items, present in an account-owned collection, into a new distinct entry can be achieved as follows.

 1. [select](select.md) one or multiple entities,
 2. click `Copy` button <i class="zmdi zmdi-copy zmdi-hc-border"></i> in the [actions toolbar](/entities-general/ui/explorer.md#actions-toolbar) at the top of the collection list.